-At the end of the Nineteenth Century, physics appeared to be at an apex.
+At the end of the 19th century, physics appeared to be at an apex.
 Several people are reported to have said something like this

 There is nothing new to be discovered in physics now.
 All that remains is more and more precise measurement.

 This has been attributed to William Thomson, Lord Kelvin (1824–1907) in an address to the British Association for the Advancement of Science in 1900, but I haven't been able to find a primary source to back this claim up.
 A similar comment was made by the German-American scientist Albert Michelson (1852–1931) in 1894.